 A.L.: Are assistive technology manufacturers and IT companies supportive of your initiative?

 S.K.R.: Very much.
 The research and internship experiences that are embedded in the curriculum are designed to provide the "cross-training" in business, communications, and regulatory affairs to succeed in the workplace.
 The curriculum was developed in concert with employers and is designed to dovetail into present and future professional career opportunities.
 Internship placement will be arranged by the program director with local or regional AT-related industries and with the CSUN Center on Disabilities and the Brown Center of Achievement.

 For those students already working in a related field or those who might identify a local position, an employer-based internship may be arranged.
 A minimum requirement of 45 hours of field-based experience over 15 weeks of the term is required for completion of the internship.
 The program director will hold regular monthly meetings to advice and track students’ progress throughout the internship.

 • G3ICT – THE GLOBAL INITIATIVE FOR INCLUSIVE ICTS – RELEASES REPORT ON COPYRIGHTS AND THIRD PARTY CAPTIONING

 • "Web Accessibility Must Become an Integral Part of Our Processes"

 • Interview with Robin Wilner, Vice President, Global Community Initiatives, IBM

-• CSUN 2014: 29th Annual International Technology and Persons with Disabilities Conference, San Diego, California, USA
+• G3ict Participates in CSUN 2015: 30th Annual International Technology and Persons with Disabilities Conference, San Diego, USA

 No records were found.